Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Pixel matrix characterisation

 Due to fabrication process variations, the injection capacitance (denoted as $\Cinj$ in Fig.~\ref{fig:frontend}) must be calibrated to enable accurate comparison of threshold values across different pixels and regions.
 Given the confirmed linearity of the ToT response with both injected charge and deposited energy (see Figs.~\ref{fig:tot_calib} and~\ref{fig:ecal}, respectively), the injection capacitance can be determined by measuring the position of the \mnka peak (see Fig.~\ref{fig:fe55}) and calculating the corresponding pulsing voltage, $\Vh$ (see Fig.~\ref{fig:tot_calib}).
 The injection capacitance is then obtained as $\Cinj = Q_{\mathrm{Mn\textnormal{-}K}_{\alpha}}/\Vh$, where $Q_{\mathrm{Mn\textnormal{-}K}_{\alpha}}$ is the charge deposited by photoelectric absorption of a \mnka emission.

-Figures~\ref{fig:cinj_pixels} and~\ref{fig:pulsingcapacitance} show the distributions of measured injection capacitance values for all pixels in a non-irradiated region and the average values across regions subjected to different irradiation levels, respectively.
-With an RMS of approximately \SI{6}{\percent} of the mean value, the pixel-to-pixel capacitance spread can account for a significant portion of the threshold spread (see Sec.~\ref{sec:threshold_noise_fhr}).
+Figures~\ref{fig:cinj_pixels} and~\ref{fig:pulsingcapacitance} show the distributions of measured injection capacitance values for a subset of pixels \footnote{To avoid artefacts from non-idealities in the injection circuit~\cite{pulsingcircuitry}, only the central quarter of the region is shown, excluding also affected columns.} in a non-irradiated region and the average values across regions subjected to different irradiation levels, respectively.
+With an RMS of approximately \SI{1}{\percent} of the mean value, the pixel-to-pixel capacitance spread can be assumed to contribute only marginally to the measured threshold spread (see Sec.~\ref{sec:threshold_noise_fhr}).
 However, the average capacitance dispersion across different regions cannot be attributed to statistical pixel-to-pixel variation alone and instead indicates systematic region-to-region differences.

 To mitigate this spread, the injection capacitance values for all regions presented in this work are calibrated using the described procedure.
-The average capacitance of \SI{276(2)}{\atto\farad}, measured across different regions and irradiation levels, is reasonably close to the design value\footnote{The design value of the injection capacitance and the corresponding uncertainty are determined from the typical and extreme parasitic extraction corners.} of \SI{258(22)}{\atto\farad}.
+The average capacitance of \SI{272(2)}{\atto\farad}, measured across different regions and irradiation levels, is reasonably close to the design value\footnote{The design value of the injection capacitance and the corresponding uncertainty are determined from the typical and extreme parasitic extraction corners.} of \SI{258(22)}{\atto\farad}.
+The quoted uncertainty corresponds to the statistical uncertainty on the mean across regions, while the design uncertainty reflects variations from parasitic extraction corners.
 As expected, no impact of irradiation is observed.